zenml-io/zenml/docs/book/advanced-guide/gcp_entrypoint.md

 a separate gcp project for your zenml resources.
 However, this step is completely optional, and you can also move forward within an existing project.
-If some resources already exist, feel free to skip the creation of the resources and simply export the relevant parameters for later use.
+If some resources already exist, feel free to skip the creation of the resources and simply note down the relevant information.

+For simplicity, just
+open up a terminal on the side and export relevant values as we go along.
+You will use these when we set up the ZenML stack.
 ZenML will use your project ID at a later stage to connect to some resources, so let's export it.
 You'll most probably find it right [here](https://console.cloud.google.com/welcome)